-Digital Authority Partners’ CEO, Codrin Arsene, had the pleasure to talk to Nichelle Womack of the People Connect podcast about how artificial intelligence is already positively impacting the workflows of small businesses.
+Digital Authority Partners’ CEO, Codrin Arsene, spoke with Nichelle Womack of the People Connect podcast about how artificial intelligence is already positively impacting the workflows of small businesses.

 Listen to the podcast below:

-Whereas artificial intelligence is often talked about in the context of its impact on enterprises (because that’s where the money is!), the simple reality is that AI is permeating every single aspect of our everyday life.
-And yes, that means, the workings of small and medium businesses among others.
+Whereas artificial intelligence is often talked about in the context of its impact on enterprises (because that’s where the money is), the truth is, AI is permeating every single aspect of our everyday life.
+And yes, that means, the workings of small and medium businesses, among others.

 In this podcast, Codrin Arsene touched on the main S&B use cases which are already being impacted by various Artificial Intelligence solutions on the market today.
 Here’s a quick rundown of the primary AI use-cases every small business should be aware of.

-It’s often hard for small businesses to recruit top talent because candidates will often be applying for or be headhunted by large, established organizations.
+It’s often hard for small businesses to recruit top talent because candidates will often will apply for or be headhunted by large, established organizations.
 Their HR operations will also have systems in place that can speed-up their onboarding; big companies can prioritize time on new employees without sacrificing other aspects of the business.